 Causes of Gingivitis

-Oral and improper hygiene is the number one cause of gingivitis.
+Oral and improper hygiene is the number one Causes of Gingivitis.
 This type of gum disease doesn’t occur overnight, but it is a result of bacteria builds up along the gum line.
 The plaque gets trapped in the baseline of the gum and gradually alters the chemical structure causing inflammation and gingivitis.

 Treatment for Gingivitis